Frequently Asked Questions

 A: Items vary.
 The following may be at canteen based on supply availability: pepsi products, snow cones, ice cream, assorted candy, popcorn, nachos, boiled peanuts, big cookie, pickle, etc.

-Q: What are sleeping arrangements at summer camp?
+Q: What are sleeping arrangements at camp?

 A: Girls have their own dorm with bathrooms and Boys have their own separate dorm with bathrooms.